sirjuddington/SLADE/docs/mkdocs/md/Namespaces/Game.md

-The `game` scripting namespace contains functions related to the currently loaded game configuration in SLADE.
+The `Game` scripting namespace contains functions related to the currently loaded game configuration in SLADE.

 ## Functions